 Using Lavender in Food

 Pulverized, fresh lavender flowers can add a unique and delightful flavor to meats, salads, custards, jams, teas and cookies.
-You can also dry bunches of lavender upside down in a cool, shady area, and then use the dried flowers in the same way.
+You can also dry bunches of fresh-cut lavender upside down in a cool, shady area, and then use the dried flowers in the same way.

 Lavender is a culinary relative to mint, sage, marjoram and thyme, and can be used in the same fashion as these herbs.
 Lavender is so versatile in the kitchen that, as long as you don’t overdo it, virtually any cooking experiment with it will give you favorable results.

 Lavender is also a prized medicinal herb, and once dry, it can be made into teas and tinctures that calm the nerves and help you to sleep.
-But if you buy lavender for culinary or medicinal purposes, don’t buy it from a craft store and make sure you get it organic, because it is often heavily sprayed with pesticides and chemicals to preserve its color.
+But if you buy lavender for culinary or medicinal purposes, don’t buy it from a craft store and make sure you get certified organic, because it is often heavily sprayed with pesticides and chemicals to preserve its color.

 Other Tasty Summer Beverages You’ll Love